zsparal/api-documentation/source/payments/status-changes.rst

 ``failed``
     The payment has failed and cannot be completed with a different payment method.
 We will call your webhook when a payment transitions to the ``failed`` status.
+Please note that when you use Mollie Checkout and you offer multiple payment methods you will be redirected to the payment selection screen.
+So the consumer can choose another payment method to finish the payment.

 ``paid``
     This status occurs whenever a payment is successfully paid.
 When this status occurs we will call your webhook.